S. V. S. Rama Rao: Career

-He won distinguished award for his artistry work, painting on the folk ladies named Lambadi kanya from the British Government in the year 1934.
+He won awards for his artwork, painting on the folk ladies named Lambadi kanya from the British Government in the year 1934.
 His well-known art directed movies in Telugu and Tamil are Sri Venkateswara Mahatyam (In which his painting of "Lord Venkateswara" is still in Salarjung Museum, Hyderabad.
 It was said that he was the only person who was allowed to portrait the Lord at Tirumala Tirupathi Devasthanam).